How many players are there in Islamic finance in London?

 Islamic financial institutions would be indirectly affected but not as badly impacted upon as conventional financial institutions.
 As seen from the financial crisis in 2008 - 2009, Islamic financial institutions fared better than their conventional counterparts and showed stronger resilience.
 For example, profitability in conventional banks was down by thirty-five percent in comparison to only eight percent in relation to Islamic financial institutions.
 This is likely due to their adherence to sharia principles which precluded Islamic banks from financing or investing in the kind of risky and opaque instruments that adversely affected their conventional competitors.

-Will sharia finance requirements grow as oil revenues decline?
+Will sharia finance requirements grow as oil wealth revenues decline?

 Yes.
 There is a slowdown in government spending and a withdrawal of deposits are already being seen in GCC banks, both Islamic and conventional, due to falling oil prices.
 However, we are seeing investors now preferring to diversify their investment strategies by, for example, investing more outside of the GCC including into UK real estate.
 Islamic finance benefits from this as the funding requirements are increasingly Islamic.
 In other words, although declining oil prices may reduce the size of the pot, it seems to lead to an expansion of international investments and does not change the continued increasing demand for sharia finance.